8 Typical Video not Playing Errors & Their Solutions

 Solution 5.
 Troubleshoot your browser for online videos

-When online videos is not playing, the most possible reason is your browser issue, which may varies from cookies/caches, extensions, hardware acceleration, to ad-block.
-To see the detailed workarounds for online video not playing on Windows 10, go to Part 4.
+When online videos are not playing, the most possible reason is your browser issue, which may varies from cookies/caches, extensions, hardware acceleration, to ad-block.
+To see the detailed workarounds for online video not playing on Windows 10, go to Case 5.

 - My iPhone is not playing videos in any kind.
 When the movie is about to start, I get the black screen but then I get the play button with a circle and a line in it.
 The 3rd party apps won't play either.
 Any suggestions?